cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/http/location-aware-protection.md

 ## How it works

 Cloudflare maps the source IP address of every request targeting your website to a client country and continent.
 With this information, Cloudflare updates internal counters for the number of legitimate (non-attack) requests to your zone per client country and client region.
 These counters are then used to calculate the 95th percentile (P95) requests-per-second rate for every client country and region using the rates from the past seven days.

+Location-Aware DDoS Protection also takes into account Cloudflare’s [Machine Learning (ML) models](/bots/concepts/bot-score/#machine-learning) to identify traffic that is likely automated.

-The result of these calculations is a geo-distribution profile for your website, which is updated every 24 hours.
+Using these sources of information, Cloudflare builds a geo-distribution profile for your website, which is updated every 24 hours.
 Incoming traffic that deviates from your profile may be malicious.

-The default action of the managed rule exposing the geo-distribution profile is _Log_.
-You can use this mode to first observe what traffic is flagged before deciding on a mitigation action.
+Cloudflare may change the rule logic from time to time to improve it.
+Any rule changes will appear in the [HTTP DDoS Protection Managed Ruleset changelog](/ddos-protection/change-log/http/).

 ---